Crnovec

 Crnovec (Црновец, Cërnoec) (other name as Crneec) is a village in the municipality of Bitola, North Macedonia.
 It is located west of Macedonian Hwy P1305 (Demir Hisar-Bitola), in the valley of the Šemnica River, downstream from the Streževo Dam.
 It used to be part of the former municipality of Kukurečani.

 Demographics

+Crnovec is attested in the Ottoman defter of 1467/68 as a village in the vilayet of Manastir.
+A majority of names attested were Slavic, while a minority of inhabitants bore Albanian and mixed Slavic-Albanian anthroponyms, such as Leko, son of Bogdançe, Gon Kovaç, Gin Siromah among others.

 In the early 19th Century population of Crnovec are Tosks, a subgroup of southern Albanians.

 In statistics gathered by Vasil Kanchov in 1900, the village of Crnovec was inhabited by 500 Muslim Albanians.

-By then in 20th century Macedonians (ethnic group) population of Crnovec start to settled in the area.

-In 1961 the village had 636 inhabitants.
-The inhabitants of the village are displaced in Bitola, Skopje, Europe, Australia and overseas countries.

 According to the 2002 census, the village had a total of 86 inhabitants.
 Ethnic groups in the village include: